anttikissa/ason/README.md

 		]
 	}

-- any object is valid for ASONification:
+Any object is valid for ASONification, so you don't need to worry whether you can return a string from a remote method that is serialized:

 	["foo", "bar", { zot: 'wux' }]